Laplace-Beltrami Operator for Gaussian Splatting: Background

 \subsection{(Discrete) Laplace-Beltrami Operator}

 The Laplace-Beltrami operator (LBO) $L = \text{div}\cdot \nabla$ generalizes the second derivative to general closed compact manifolds.
-The operator and its eigenfunctions and eigenvalues, which are non-trivial solutions to $L \phi_i = \lambda_i \phi_i$, are popular tools in geometry processing (see \cref{sub:rw:lbo}).
-When discretizing the underlying manifold, the LBO also has to be discretized which leads to approximation artifacts \cite{wardetzky2007nofreelunch}.
+This operator, along with its eigenfunctions $\phi_i$ and eigenvalues $\lambda_i$ which are non-trivial solutions to $L \phi_i = \lambda_i \phi_i$, are popular tools in geometry processing, enabling applications like spectral analysis and functional maps (see \cref{sub:rw:lbo}).